 What is the treatment for appendicitis?

-You will be admitted to hospital if appendicitis is suspected.
-An operation to remove the inflamed appendix is usually done quite quickly once the diagnosis is made.
-It is much better to remove an inflamed appendix before it bursts (perforates).
 The inflamed appendix is found and cut off at the first part of the large bowel (large intestine) - the caecum.
-The hole left in the caecum is stitched up to stop any contents from the gut leaking out.
-Antibiotic medicine is given before the operation to reduce the risk of an infection developing at the site of the operation.
+The hole this leaves in the caecum is stitched up to stop contents from the gut leaking out.
+Antibiotic medicine is given before surgery to reduce the risk of infection developing at the site of the operation.

-Sometimes keyhole surgery isn't recommended and open surgery is performed instead.
-This is likely to be needed if the appendix has already burst and formed a lump called an appendix mass.
+Sometimes keyhole surgery isn't recommended and open surgery on the tummy (abdomen) area is performed instead.
+This is likely to be needed if the appendix has already burst and caused a severe abdominal infection (peritonitis) or formed a lump called an appendix mass.
 It is also more likely if:

-- You have had other tummy (abdominal) surgery and have scarring.
+- You have had other abdominal surgery and have scarring.

 - During the keyhole surgery a blood vessel is damaged by the instruments and needs repair.

 - Your appendix is not situated in the usual place.

 - You are pregnant.